wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 > ![Trust](/images/be-positive-3.png)

+Here is a great quote:

+>
+> "Building trust and taking care of your people is a mechanism for clarity." - L. David Marquet
+>

+**Trust** is earned through factors such as psychological safety, transparency, understanding of each other, fairness, involvement in decision-making, and a clear vision.

+A few ideas to make your trust account grow:

+- Create a safe space for everyone to speak up and share their feedback.
+- Explain decisions and directives.
+- Inspire creativity.
+- Foster work:life balance.

 ---

 # Challenge your ecosystem

-Last, but not least, you have to challenge everyone to continuously learn, innovate, learn from failures, innovate, strive to be a tiny bit better tomorrow.
+Last, but not least, you must challenge everyone to continuously learn, innovate, learn from failures, innovate, strive to be a tiny bit better tomorrow.
 Our common engineering ecosystem uses a platter of motivators and challenges to keep our engineers on their toes.

 For example, I just challenged all our engineers with the following: